 The second reason you’re probably not feeling as hungry is that you’re not getting the huge insulin spikes after a carb-based meal that you would have been doing, and we know that that can drive hunger forward when you get a reactive low blood glucose level.

 8. Improved Physical Energy Levels

 You’re now accessing your fat as your primary store of energy, and that’s giving you a more even delivery of energy throughout the day.
 You don’t get those afternoon carb-crash slumps anymore.
 Hopefully, your early phase insomnia will have cleared up and your sleep will probably be better at that point.

 You will be waking up more refreshed.
 Often people need a little less sleep when they’re on a ketogenic diet, and these are great signs that you’re probably in ketosis.

 9. You're Losing Weight

-You've probably got enough evidence that you are in ketosis, and you're achieving your goal of weight loss.
-Losing weight for me is the biggest sign that you're achieving your goals, and weighing in on a regular basis, you get to know fluctuations within your body weight that tell you whether you're on the right track or not.
+You’ve probably got enough evidence that you are in ketosis, and you’re achieving your goal of weight loss.
+Losing weight for me is the biggest sign you are in ketosis, and weighing in on a regular basis, you get to know fluctuations within your body weight that tell you whether you’re on the right track or not.